Global Alternative Investments

-We remain highly constructive on several prospective Private Capital opportunities and recommend that investors continue to diversify their private capital investments by vintage year.
-Our even-weight recommendation for the strategy is more a representation of our outlook on the Large Buyout strategy rather than a lack of strong opportunities in the Private Capital space, particularly with Private Debt.
+Private Capital: We remain highly constructive on several prospective Private Capital opportunities and recommend that qualified, financially sophisticated investors continue to diversify their Private Capital investments by vintage year.
+Our even weight position is more representative of our tepid outlook on the Large Buyout strategy than it is reflective of a lack of opportunities in Private Capital—particularly opportunities within Private Debt (which we find compelling).

 Rationale for Recommended Tactical Tilts – As of 2/1/2017